brianberns/ConUom/README.md

 # ConUom
-ConUom allows you to define and convert between units of measure in C# or F#.
+ConUom allows you to define units of measure and convert between units of measure in C# or F#.
-## Example
+## C# example
 Let's start by defining the meter as a base unit of length:
 ```csharp
 var m = new Unit("Length", "m");